 LAW 686.
 Introduction to Accounting.
 A study of the basic concepts and limitations of financial accounting.
 Covers the financial reporting process and the development of financial statements for external users, such as investors and creditors.
-Note: Any student who chooses to take Introduction to Accounting will be required to take the course on a Pass/Fail basis if that student is enrolled as a JD/MBA student, has earned an MBA, or has previously obtained a minimum grade of "B" in a college-level accounting course.
+Note: Any student who chooses to take Introduction to Accounting will be required to take the course on a Pass/ Fail basis if that student is enrolled as a JD/MBA student, has earned an MBA, or has previously obtained a minimum grade of B in a college-level accounting course.
 All other students are required to take the course for a grade.
 [2]

 LAW 687.
 Introduction to Corporate Finance for Lawyers.
 This course provides an introduction to the basic skills needed to understand and evaluate corporate securities, transactions, and financing arrangements.
 Most of the course is devoted to developing skills for valuing expected cash flow streams, including discounted present value analysis, risk assessment, ratio analysis, and an introduction to forward contracts and options.
 The course also examines some of the legal issues involved when investors invoke their enforcement or control rights.
-Prerequisite: Corporations or Corporations and Business Entities and Introduction to Accounting or its equivalent, unless the student has appropriate background preparation.
-Note: Any student who chooses to take Introduction to Corporate Finance for Lawyers will be required to take the course on a Pass/Fail basis if that student is enrolled as a JD/MBA student, has earned an MBA, or has previously obtained a minimum grade of "B" in a college-level finance course, with the exception of Personal Finance, Public Finance, or International Finance.
+Introduction to Accounting or its equivalent is a prerequisite for this course, unless the student has appropriate background.
+Note: Any student who chooses to take Introduction to Corporate Finance for Lawyers will be required to take the course on a Pass/Fail basis if that student is enrolled as a JD/MBA student, has earned an MBA, or has previously obtained a minimum grade of B in a college-level finance course, with the exception of Personal Finance or International Finance.
 All other students are required to take the course for a grade.
+Prerequisite: Introduction to Accounting or equivalent; Corporations or Corporations and Business Entities.
 [3]